appsembler/appsembler-launch-openshift/README.md

 6. Run `rhc app show <app_name>`and copy the SSH URL
 7. Edit the secret_keys file in the data/ folder and scp it to the server: `scp data/secret_keys <ssh_url>:app-root/data`
 8. Push the data to the server: `git push`

+## Setting up Sentry on Openshift
+1. Please use the instructions on [Sentry quickstart](https://github.com/zemanel/openshift-sentry-quickstart) page.
+2. Once you create a new project in Sentry, on the Project Details/Client Security page add rhcloud.com domain to the allowed domains.
+3. From the project API Keys page, copy the full URL and set it as a `SENTRY_DSN` env variable on your Appsembler Launch project - preferably in the secret keys file you set up earlier.

+## Running Flower monitoring system
+To access Flower instance running on Appsembler Launch, type the following command in your shell: `rhc port-forward <app_name>` and access Flower through the browser on the address **127.0.0.1:5445**

 Setting up New Relic for performance monitoring
 -----------------------------------------------